Morton nearly ready for pint-sized, gray-haired occupants

 A conference room on the west side upstairs will accommodate meetings and training sessions for 50-75 participants.

-Schneider said having more dedicated space for meetings will be another big plus, making it easier to schedule gatherings too large for the West A Street facility cannot hold.
+Schneider said having more dedicated space for meetings will be another big plus, making it easier to schedule gatherings too large for the West A Street facility to hold.

 “From a functionality standpoint, we are looking forward to having space for professional development and large group meetings,” he said.
 “Right now when we want to gather a large group we have to use one of the schools, which limits us to the days students are not in attendance.
 It will be very nice to have flexibility in our scheduling.”